-After describing the mechanical and electrical details of our robot in the next section, we cover algorithms and software integration for perception and autonomous behavior control in Sections 3-8.
-In Section 9, we report the experiences made during the RoboCup competitions.
-After reviewing related work in Section 10, the paper concludes with a discussion of some ideas on the next steps in the development of capable domestic service robots.
+After describing the mechanical and electrical details of our robot in the next section, we cover algorithms and software integration for perception and autonomous behavior control in Sections III-VIII.
+In Section IX, we report the experiences made during the RoboCup competitions.
+After reviewing related work in Section X, the paper concludes with a discussion of some ideas on the next steps in the development of capable domestic service robots.

-2 HARDWARE DESIGN
+II.
+HARDWARE DESIGN

-We focused Dynamaid's hardware design on low weight, sleek appearance, and high movability.
-These are important features for a robot that interacts with people in daily life.
-In particular, the low weight is important for safety considerations, because the low weight requires only limited actuator power and thus Dynamaid is inherently safer than a heavy-weight robot.
+Dynamaid's hardware design focused on low weight, sleek appearance, and dexterousity.
+These are important features for a robot that interacts with people in daily life environments.

+In particular, the low weight has safety advantages, because the robot requires only limited actuator power and thus is inherently safer than a heavy-weight robot.
 The total weight of our robot is only 20kg, an order of magnitude lower than other domestic service robots.
 The slim torso and the anthropomorphic arms strengthen the robot's pleasant appearance.

 With its omnidirectional driving and human-like reaching capabilities, Dynamaid is able to perform a wide variety of mobile manipulation tasks.
 Its humanoid upper body supports natural interaction with human users.

-2.1 Omnidirectional Drive
+A. Omnidirectional Drive

-Dynamaid's mobile base (see Fig. 2) consists of four individually steerable differential drives, which are attached to corners of an rectangular chassis with size 60×42 cm.
-We constructed the chassis from light-weight aluminum sections.
-Each pair of wheels is connected to the chassis with a Robotis Dynamixel RX-64 actuator, which can measure the heading angle, and which is also used to control the steering angle.
-Both wheels of a wheel pair are driven individually by Dynamixel EX-106 actuators.
-The Dynamixel intelligent actuators communicate bidirectioanlly via an RS-485 serial bus with an Atmel Atmega128 microcontroller at 1 Mbps baudrate.
-Via this bus, the control parameters of the actuators can be configured.
-The actuators report back position, speed, load, temperature, etc. The microcontroller controls the speed of the EX-106 actuators and smoothly aligns the differential drives to target orientations at a rate of about 100Hz.
-The main computer, a Lenovo X200 ThinkPad notebook, communicates over a RS-232 serial connection at 1Mbps with the microcontroller.
-It implements omnidirectional driving by controlling the linear velocities and orientations of the differential drives at a rate of 50Hz.
+Dynamaid's base (see Fig. 2) consists of four individually steerable differential drives, which are attached to corners of an rectangular aluminum chassis with size 60×42 cm.
+Each pair of wheels is steered by a Robotis Dynamixel RX-64 actuator and the individual wheels are driven by EX-106 actuators.

+A microcontroller controls the wheel speed and the orientation of the differential drives at a rate of about 100Hz.
+The main computer, a small notebook, implements omnidirectional driving by setting targets for the linear velocities and orientations of the differential drives at a rate of 50Hz.

 For navigation purposes, the base is equipped with a SICK S300 laser range finder.
-It provides distance measurements of up to 30m in an angular field-of-view of 270° .
-The standard deviation of a measurement is approx 8mm.
-Two ultrasonic distance sensors cover the blind spot in the back of the robot.
+It provides distance measurements of up to 30m in an angular field-of-view of 270°.
+Two ultrasonic distance sensors cover the blind spot to the back of the robot.